SCECcode/pycsep/README.md

     `conda activate csep`
     To go back to your base environment enter `conda deactivate`
     * [Virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/):
-    We highly recommend using Anaconda, because this tools helps to manage binary dependencies on Python pacakages.
+    We highly recommend using Conda, because this tools helps to manage binary dependencies on Python pacakages.
 If you must use `virtaulenv` follow these instructions:
     `cd csep2`
     `mkdir venv`